Modern Garden Ideas: 37 modern design ideas to transform your outdoor space

 Built-in bench seating not only lends a more designed look to your space, but it can also seat more people than regular garden chairs.

-Below, plants sit on a raised level, with a sunken level for seating.
+In this gorgeous garden idea, plants sit on a raised level, with a sunken level for seating.
 Built-in banquette seating is the piece de resistance, with chic striped upholstery.
 Featuring lush evergreens, meaning that the space is green all year round, the plants have been arranged in such a way as to appear wild and spontaneous.
-The stunning roof terrace was designed and created by Hay Joung Hwang.
+The stunning roof garden design is by Hay Joung Hwang.

 2. Tile the floor for instant pattern

-Tiling the floor is an easy way to introduce modern pattern to a tired garden space.
+Tiling the floor is an easy modern garden idea to introduce modern pattern to a tired outdoor space.
 Tiles are waterproof and weatherproof, so why not use them outdoors?

 In this courtyard garden, designed by Barbara Samitier, the bespoke Bauhaus-inspired tiles create a party vibe and distract the eye from the boundaries, making the space appear bigger.
 A chic black unit creates a practical workstation, while a bistro-style table and chairs would complete the look.
 They can be easily set to one side when more space is needed.